 The pyxid package, written by Cedrus, is included in the Standalone PsychoPy distributions.
 See https://github.com/cedrus-opensource/pyxid for further info.

-import pyxid # get a list of all attached XID devices devices = pyxid.get_xid_devices() dev = devices # get the first device to use if dev.is_response_device(): dev.reset_base_timer() dev.reset_rt_timer() while True: dev.poll_for_response() if dev.response_queue_size() > 0: response = dev.get_next_response() # do something with the response
+import pyxid2 as pyxid # get a list of all attached XID devices devices = pyxid.get_xid_devices() dev = devices # get the first device to use if dev.is_response_device(): dev.reset_base_timer() dev.reset_rt_timer() while True: dev.poll_for_response() if dev.response_queue_size() > 0: response = dev.get_next_response() # do something with the response

 returns device at a given index.